shalinidoss8-netizen/AUTOMATED-BUS-SCHEDULING-SYSTEM/README.md

 # AUTOMATED-BUS-SCHEDULING-SYSTEM
-to give the routes for government buses by automated
+to give the routes for government buses by automated  scheduling system